jalley64/Jacob-s-Dynasty-FF-Constitution/README.md

 <br>

 ### Commissioner Site Powers ###
-The commissioner has the ability to (in appropriate situations) edit lineups (either current or past), add/drop players, push/undo trades, and edit game scores.
+- The commissioner has the ability to (in appropriate situations) edit lineups (either current or past), add/drop players, push/undo trades, and edit game scores.
 Additionally the commissioner can pause/resume the draft and set/remove draft picks for teams.
 <br>
 ### Co-Commissioner Appointment ###
-The Commissioner can nominate up to two Co-Commissioners who will then require a majority vote by the rest of the league to be appointed.
+- The Commissioner can nominate up to two Co-Commissioners who will then require a majority vote by the rest of the league to be appointed.
 <br>
 ### Dispute Arbitration ###
-The commissioner is the final authority on all league matters, excluding disputes with a clear conflict of interest.
+- The commissioner is the final authority on all league matters, excluding disputes with a clear conflict of interest.
 In situations where a league vote is put forth and the outcome is a tie the commissioner will always have the tiebreaking vote.
 When an issue arrises where a clear conflict of interest is apparant the matter will be handled by the co-commissioners.
 If they disagree on what action should be taken (or there is no co-commish) the matter will be put to a league vote (the vote will exclude anyone with a conflict of interest).
 <br>
 ### Rule Changes ###
 #### Nomination ####
-In order to nominate a rule change, simply propose it in the rule change channel.
+- In order to nominate a rule change, simply propose it through the appropriate channel.
 If it gets endorsed (by adding an emoji showing your affirmation) by 3 more league members it will be on the docket for the end of the year summit.
 #### Passing A Rule ####
-At the season end summit, we will vote on any nominated proposals.
-The vote must pass with a super majority, needing at least 60% to pass the vote (typically in a 12 person league this will mean we need 8 votes to pass a new rule).
+- At the season end summit, we will vote on any nominated proposals.
+The commissioner's vote counts as 1.5 votes (essentially a tiebreaker).
+Majority is needed for a vote to pass.
 <br>
 ### League Summit ###
-The League Summit will take place every year a month before the draft.
+- The League Summit will take place every year a month before the draft.
 It will all take place online over the course of a weekend.
 The nomination channel of the discord will be muted three days before the summit begins so make sure to have your nominations in well in advance.
 The commisioner will put forth each nominated matter to a vote and make the necessary ammendments to the constitution.
 <br>
 ### Collusion ###
 **Collusion will not be tolerated.
 A trade will be vetoed if there is evident collusion and the guilty teams will be removed from the league and forfeit any dues paid.
 Colluders will not be given infractions, and will be immediately removed.**